bcgov/cas-registration/docs/backend/data-models.md

 ### Immutability of Submitted Reports

 Submitted report versions are designed to be immutable.
-This is enforced through PostgreSQL triggers at the database level to ensure data integrity.
+This is enforced through PostgreSQL triggers to ensure data integrity.
 Models that reference a report version implement triggers to prevent modifications once the report is submitted:

 ```python
 triggers = [